DeveloperCookie/DeveloperCookie/README.md

 # Hello!
-I'm a proactive Frontend Developer, Woolim Ryu 👋
+I'm a proactive Frontend developer, Woolim Ryu 👋

 <!--
 **DeveloperCookie/DeveloperCookie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.